Paco1901/Schrodinger_electrochemestry/README.md

 # Schrodinger_electrochemestry
-The following commands are implemented to determine the global solution of the Schrödinger equation for the determination of deposition and electrodeposition [7,8].
+The following commands are implemented to determine the global solution of the Schrödinger equation for the determination of deposition and electrodeposition.
 Schrödinger equation
 C:\>start_chrome/unknow/www.github.com/Paco1901/Schrodinger_electrochemistry.git
 /Schrodinger.cu//kernel_global_solution